weacast/weacast/packages/docs/api/hooks.md

 # Hooks

-Weacast [core module](https://github.com/weacast/weacast-core) and [client module](https://github.com/weacast/weacast-client) provides a collection of common [hooks](https://docs.feathersjs.com/api/hooks.html) to be used by plugins or [client applications](https://docs.feathersjs.com/api/client.html).
+Weacast [core module](https://github.com/weacast/weacast) provides a collection of common [hooks](https://docs.feathersjs.com/api/hooks.html) to be used by plugins or [client applications](https://docs.feathersjs.com/api/client.html).
 They also rely on [Feathers common hooks](https://docs.feathersjs.com/api/hooks-common.html).

 ::: tip
 [Hooks](https://docs.feathersjs.com/api/hooks.html) are the main way to introduce business logic into applications and plugins so we recommend to understand them well first before reading this.